 Why Do You See the White Screen of Death in WordPress?

-Majority of the time when you see a white screen of death, it means that a script on your website exhausted the memory limit.
+The majority of the time, when you see a white screen of death when trying to visit your WordPress website, it means that a script on your website exhausted the memory limit.

-The unresponsive script either gets killed by your WordPress hosting server, or it simply times out.
-This is why no actual error message is generated, and you see a plain white screen.
+The unresponsive script either gets killed by your WordPress hosting server or simply times out.
+This is why no actual error message is generated, and you just see a blank white screen.

-Sometimes you might see a critical error message instead of a plain white screen.
+For example, you might see a critical error message instead of a blank page.

-Whether you’re seeing a blank screen, or the message “There has been a critical error on your website,” it’s the same error.
+Whether you are seeing a blank screen or the message ‘There has been a critical error on your website’, it’s the same error.

-Since the white screen error can be caused by any number of things, it requires methodical troubleshooting to fix.
+Since the white screen error can be caused by any number of things, it requires methodical troubleshooting to fix it.
+Here are the steps you should try:

-If you have other WordPress sites installed on the same hosting account, then you want to start by checking if the problem is occurring on other sites as well.
+If you have other WordPress sites installed on the same hosting account, then you want to start by checking if the problem is happening on other sites as well.

 If it is, then that’s a strong indicator that something is wrong with your WordPress hosting service.
 This could be a temporary issue affecting their service, and you need to reach out to their support for more help.